SnapSearch/SnapSearch-Client-Node/README.md

 Todo
 ----

-1. Make the client download gzipped version, but also decode properly
+1. Make the client download gzipped version, but also decode properly.
-2. Update examples onto the README.
-3. Write tests for connectInterceptor.